 Warranties

 Since solar panels last around 25 years, look for companies offering warranty coverage for the same time frame.
-Cheaper solar panels have shorter warranty coverage than high-quality panel options.
+Our favorite cheap solar panels have shorter warranty coverage than high-quality panel options in exchange for lower initial costs.
 Your solar company may offer additional coverage to protect panel performance or installation issues.
 Below is an overview of typical warranty options:

 Payment Options